Coreoz/simple-http-rest-client/README.md

 - Make sure to have logs in case an error occurred even though a `catch` statement is not set

 ### HttpRequest
-It represents a request that will be executed by an HttpClient.
+It represents a request that will be executed by an [HttpClient](#configure-the-api-client).
 This is the main object defined in [Simple HTTP Request Builder](https://github.com/Coreoz/simple-http-request-builder).
-See directly the type source for documentation: <https://github.com/Coreoz/simple-http-request-builder/tree/master/src/lib/HttpRequest.ts>
+See directly the source type for advanced documentation: <https://github.com/Coreoz/simple-http-request-builder/tree/master/src/lib/HttpRequest.ts>

 ### HttpResponse
 This object represents the successful or failed HTTP response.
-It is returned by an HttpClient and by a [FetchResponseHandler](#fetchresponsehandler).
+It is returned by an [HttpClient](#configure-the-api-client) and by a [FetchResponseHandler](#fetchresponsehandler).
 HTTP failures are represented by an [error](#httperror).
-See directly the type source for documentation: <https://github.com/Coreoz/simple-http-rest-client/tree/master/src/lib/client/HttpResponse.ts>
+See directly the source type for advanced documentation: <https://github.com/Coreoz/simple-http-rest-client/tree/master/src/lib/client/HttpResponse.ts>

 ### FetchResponseHandler
 Handlers are executed after a successful HTTP response is available: this means an HTTP response has been received (whichever the response statut, 200, 400 or 500...).